Keating Five: Aftermath

 After 1999, the only member of the Keating Five remaining in the U.S. Senate was John McCain, who had an easier time gaining re-election in 1992 than he anticipated.
 He survived the political scandal in part by becoming friendly with the political press.
-McCain subsequently ran for president in 2000 and became the Republican presidential nominee in 2008.
+McCain subsequently ran for president in 2000 and again in 2008; he became the Republican presidential nominee in 2008.
 During the 2000s, several retrospective accounts of the controversy reiterated the contention that McCain was included in the investigation primarily so that there would be at least one Republican target.
 Glenn's inclusion in the investigation has been attributed to Republicans who were angered by the inclusion of McCain, as well as committee members who thought that dropping Glenn (and McCain) would make it look bad for the remaining three Democratic senators.

 The scandal was followed by a number of attempts to adopt campaign finance reform—spearheaded by U.S. Sen. David Boren (D-OK)—but most attempts died in committee.
 A weakened reform was passed in 1993.
 Substantial campaign finance reform was not passed until the adoption of the McCain-Feingold Act in 2002.
 Bennett would later write that the Keating Five investigation did make a difference, as members of Congress were afterward far less likely to intercede with federal investigations on behalf of contributors.

-In early October 2008, the Keating Five scandal, its possible parallel to the subprime mortgage crisis and liquidity crisis of September 2008, and specifically the role in the scandal of Republican presidential nominee McCain, were briefly emphasized by the campaign of his Democratic opponent, Barack Obama, through a 13-minute "documentary" entitled Keating Economics.
+In early October 2008, the Keating Five scandal, its possible parallel to the subprime mortgage crisis and the 2008 financial crisis, and specifically the role in the scandal of Republican presidential nominee McCain, were briefly emphasized by the campaign of his Democratic opponent, Barack Obama, through a 13-minute "documentary" entitled Keating Economics.
 This introduction occurred after the McCain campaign began emphasizing the Obama–Ayers controversy.
-The Keating Five matter otherwise had little impact on McCain's eventually unsuccessful campaign.
+The Keating Five matter otherwise had little impact on McCain's eventually unsuccessful campaign for President.